 I spent one afternoon on the esplanade scanning the adjacent mudflats for sandpipers and other shorebirds.
 The ever-present threat of crocodiles kept most people out of the actual mud, so the creatures that live there were free to thrive unmolested.

-I was even treated to several Comb-crested Jacanas darting here and there over the water hyacinths leaves.
+I was even treated to several Comb-crested Jacanas darting here and there over the lily pads.

 More birds perched on the tall trees or hunted for bugs in the lush tropical foliage.